-- Additionally there might be an engine specific binary output file for every point on the potential energy surface that was visited during the calculation.
+Additionally there might be an engine specific binary output file for every point on the potential energy surface that was visited during the calculation.
 Like the engine specific main binary output file they contain information tied to a specific point on the potential energy surface.
 These engine output files all have the extension .rkf, but their filename is usually somehow descriptive of the point on the PES that they correspond to.
 Note that one does not always get an engine output file for every PES point that was visited during the calculation.
-For most applications this would just be too much data. - Other engine specific binary (and ASCII) output files written by the engine.
+For most applications this would just be too much data.